mikaelacaron/Basic-Car-Maintenance/README.md

 * Browse the open [issues](https://github.com/mikaelacaron/Basic-Car-Maintenance/issues) and **comment** which you would like to work on
 * Fork this repo
 * Clone the repo to your machine
+* Develop on firebase locally with firebase emulator.
+Navigate to [this page](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/EMULATOR_SETUP.md) for setup instructions.

 # Contributing
 To start contributing, review [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
 Issues labeled `good-first-issue` are great for beginners.